oracle-livelabs/apex/apex-professional-hol16/managing-applicationdata.md

 Estimated Time: 20 minutes

-## Task 1: Enable Remote Database schema to Oracle REST Data Services.
+## Task 1: Enable Remote Database schema to Oracle REST Data Services

 Before starting this lab, you must provide a new **APEX instance** or **Workspace**.

 In this hands-on lab, you will log in to the New Remote APEX workspace, create a Table and then **Register Schema with ORDS**.

-1. log in to the new Workspace you created.
+1. Log in to the new workspace you created.

     ![Login to New Workspace](images/login-to-new-workspace.png " ")